Pru Pratten Memorial Lifetime Achievement Award

 PPMLAA nominees will display a desire for excellence, demonstrate outstanding achievements and through their personal efforts have helped to advance the sonography profession.
 See below for nomination criteria and eligibility.

-The 2023 Award recipient will be announced and honoured at the Gala Dinner held at the ASA2023 Brisbane Conference.
+The 2024 Award recipient will be announced and honoured at the Gala Dinner held at the ASA2024 Sydney Conference.

 In 2023, the ASA Board made the decision to grant all past and future Pru Pratten Memorial Lifetime Achievement Award recipients with Honorary ASA Lifetime Membership, in recognition of their invaluable contributions to the sonography profession and to the ASA.